ebobo/codex-react-electron/frontend/README.md

 - Zoom and pan DWG drawings.
 - Toggle individual layers on or off.
-- Rotate the drawing in 15° increments with the new rotate buttons.
+- Rotate the drawing in 5° increments with the rotate buttons.
+- View PDF files with a built-in canvas renderer.
 - Viewer area expands to nearly the full height of the browser window by default.